Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 \subsection{Nonequilibrium phase behavior revealed by varying macromolecular composition}

-We then sought to distinguish the contributions of homotypic and heterotypic interactions by varying the macromolecular composition.
-Electrostatically driven coacervation is typically promoted by macromolecular charge ratios close to unity~\cite{vieregg2018oligonucleotide}, leading to phase separation in which both the dilute and condensed phases are macromolecularly charge balanced.
-By contrast, phase separation due to homotypic basepairing interactions requires no neutralizing polycation, and so is likely less sensitive to the macromolecular charge ratio.
-Therefore, to investigate the role of charge stoichiometry, we explored the phase behavior at \SI{25}{\celsius} by holding the pNS concentration fixed at $\rhoN = \SI{10}{\micro M}$ and tuning the PLL concentration $\rhoP$ to vary the macromolecular charge ratio.
+We sought to distinguish the contributions of homotypic and heterotypic interactions by varying the macromolecular composition.
+Electrostatically driven coacervation is typically promoted by macromolecular charge ratios close to unity~\cite{Vieregg2018, zhang2005phase}, leading to phase separation in which both the dilute and condensed phases are macromolecularly charge balanced.
+By contrast, phase separation due to homotypic base pairing interactions requires no neutralizing polycation, and so is likely less sensitive to the macromolecular charge ratio.
+Therefore, to investigate the role of charge stoichiometry, we explored the phase behavior at \SI{25}{\celsius} by holding the pNS concentration fixed at $\rhoN = \SI{10}{\micro M}$ and tuning the PLL concentration $\rhoP$.